Web-Ex-Machina/contao-geodata/docs/HOOKS.md

 | `WEMGEODATADISPLAYLOCATIONSSAMPLE` | Called when generating a sample file format to display.
 Returns an array with header columns & exmaple rows.
 | `WEMGEODATADOWNLOADLOCATIONSEXPORT` | Called when generating an export file.
 Either alter the given `\PhpOffice\PhpSpreadsheet\Spreadsheet` object or completely overrides default behaviour.
 | `WEMGEODATAGETLOCATION` | Called when retrieving a location data in a module.
+| `WEMGEODATABUILDFILTERSSINGLEFILTEROPTION` | Called when building filters in a module.
+| `WEMGEODATAMAPITEMFORMATSTATEMENT` | Called when calling `MapItem::formatStatement` on a non default managed column.

 ## Details